Russia's war on Ukraine latest: Russia fires rockets into Kherson | Law-Order

 - Ukraine

-OIL PRICE CAP * Russia announced it would ban oil sales to countries that abide by a price cap imposed this month by the West, while its forces were involved in heavy fighting around the bombed-out ghost town of Bakhmut in eastern Ukraine.
+* Russia announced it would ban oil sales to countries that abide by a price cap imposed this month by the West. * Moscow did not consult with OPEC+ on its response to the price cap, Kremlin spokesman Dmitry Peskov said, stating that it was Russia's sovereign right to respond as it sees fit to such "illegal measures".

-DIPLOMACY * Putin said he was open to negotiations and he blamed Ukraine and its Western allies for failing to engage in talks.
+DIPLOMACY * The Kremlin said peace proposals to end the conflict in Ukraine must take into account what it called "the new reality" of four Ukrainian regions having joined Russia.

-* The United States and its NATO allies together with Ukraine want to defeat Russia "on the battlefield" in order to destroy it, Russia's Foreign Minister Sergei Lavrov told the state TASS agency in remarks published on Monday. * Italian Prime Minister Giorgia Meloni reaffirmed her government's "full support" for Ukraine in a call with President Volodymyr Zelenskiy, her office said in a statement.
+* Russian President Vladimir Putin said he was open to negotiations and he blamed Ukraine and its Western allies for failing to engage in talks.
+QUOTES

-QUOTES "We will continue preparing the armed forces and Ukraine's security for next year.
+"We will continue preparing the armed forces and Ukraine's security for next year.
 This will be a decisive year.
 We understand the risks of winter.
-We understand what needs to be done in the spring," said Zelenskiy.
+We understand what needs to be done in the spring," said Ukrainian President Volodymyr Zelenskiy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)